V-Sekai/manuals/docs/decisions/20210612-flow-avatar-asset-pipeline.md

 ## Context and Problem Statement

-[Describe the problem or limitation you are having in your project]

-[Describe the context and problem statement, e.g., in free form using two to three sentences.
-You may want to articulate the problem in the form of a question.]
+How to convert FBX and glTF2 to VRM?

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-[Describe the proposed option and how it helps to overcome the problem or limitation]
+If we can convert FBX and glTF to VRM we have a reliable way of importing things to groups.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

-[Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams]

-Convert avatar-asset-pipeline to use flow and named workflows.
+Convert avatar-asset-pipeline to use the membrane framework.

+[...]

 ## Positive Consequences <!-- optional -->

-- [e.g., improvement of quality attribute satisfaction, follow-up decisions required, …]
-- […]
+- We have a standard way of importing characters.

 ## Negative Consequences <!-- optional -->